-Research Shows That Anyone Could Forget Kids in Hot Cars
+Research Shows That Anyone Could Forget a Kid in a Hot Car

 Forgetting children is a common memory failure that can lead to tragic consequences

-If parents think they would never forget their child in a hot car, they should think again.
+If parents believe they would never forget their child in a hot car, they should think again.
 It can happen to anyone.

-Since 1998, almost 900 children have died in hot cars and more than half of them were left behind unknowingly by their caregiver, according to NoHeatStroke.org.
+Since 1998, more than 900 children have died in hot cars and more than half of them were left behind unknowingly by their caregiver, according to NoHeatStroke.org.

 A leading expert in cognitive neuroscience who has studied the role of memory in such tragedies has found that the stresses parents face in everyday life can make these memory lapses more likely.

 Forgetting a child is not a negligence problem but a memory problem, says David Diamond, PhD, a professor of psychology at the University of South Florida in Tampa.